What You Need to Know

 If you’re under 65, unemployed or employed, but not covered by employer-sponsored insurance

 Your first stop is Covered California, the state-run exchange under the Affordable Care Act.
-California is one of 16 states that manage an exchange and it currently covers approximately 1.5 million people.
+California is one of 15 states that manage a state-based exchange and it currently covers approximately 1.6 million people.

 Off-exchange individual policies

 Many insurers in California also sell individual coverage off of the state exchange.
 These policies are ACA compliant.
-That means they cover individuals with pre-existing conditions and provide the ten essential benefits required by the ACA, including maternity benefits and preventive care.
+That means they cover individuals with preexisting conditions and provide the ten essential benefits required by the ACA, including maternity benefits and preventive care.
 Individuals who don’t qualify for a federal or state subsidy may want to explore these policies to find the most affordable option.
-You can learn more about these options through an insurance broker or from insurance company websites.
+You can learn more about these options through an insurance broker or from insurance company websites such as HealthCareInsider.com.

 If you are unemployed or in between jobs